NascimentoJhesimiel/NascimentoJhesimiel/README.md

 #

 My name is Jhesimiel Nascimento and i from Brazil.
-I've been working as FullStack Developer since 2023 and currently I'm student of systems analysis and development.
+I've been studying since 2023 and currently I'm student of systems analysis and development.
 And I'm passionate about programming.

 In my free time I like to play (and watch) Basketball (🏀), watch movies and series (📺), listen to music (🎵) and eventually I like to play FPS games like Rainbow Six Siege, Valorant, CS2 and others.